theupdateframework/taps/tap2.md

 A short (~200 word) description of the technical issue being addressed.

-#Specification

-The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for at least the current major TUF platforms (TUF, Notary, go-tuf).

 # Motivation

 The motivation is critical for TAPs that want to change TUF.
 It should clearly explain why the existing framework specification is inadequate to address the problem that the TAP solves.
 TAP submissions without sufficient motivation may be rejected outright.